We can help you with your story, please contact:

 STATISTICS & FACTS

-Since its inception in 2007, the Global Wellness Institute has commissioned six landmark research studies, three of which were executed by renowned research firm, SRI International.
+Since 2007, many landmark research reports have been commissioned and published.
+They are available in their entirety for free here.
 Below are some of the key charts from each report, the updated, topline industry figures and the GWI official definition of wellness, wellness tourism and spa.

 The Latest Numbers